-A Functional Nutritional Therapy Practitioner, wife, soon-to-be mom, and dog lover dedicated to helping you achieve your optimal health.
+Founder of Short and Sweet Nutrition, Functional Nutritional Therapy Practitioner, wife, mom, and dog lover dedicated to helping you achieve your optimal health.

 Our goal is to help you understand nutrition and how it relates to your overall health in an easy, concise and Short & Sweet way.
 The secret to good health isn’t all that complicated.
 So, stop waiting around with unanswered questions and start your journey to better health today!

 SHORT & SWEET METHOD BENEFITS THOSE WITH

-These are the most common examples of health concerns my clients are challenged with.
+These are the most common examples of health concerns our clients are challenged with.

-If you have questions about a topic that is not listed, feel free to contact me.
+If you have questions about a topic that is not listed, feel free to contact us.

-One of the questions I get asked most often is what is the difference between a nutritionist, a dietitian, and a Functional Nutritional Therapy Practitioner?
+One of the questions we get asked most often is what is the difference between a nutritionist, a dietitian, and a Functional Nutritional Therapy Practitioner?
 Aren't they all the same thing?

 Functional NUTRITIONAL THERAPY PRACTITIONER (FNTP)

 A FNTP is certified by the Nutritional Therapy Association.
 FNTP’s draw on a holistic approach to healing, which considers the whole person – body, mind, and spirit.
 They recognize that disease is complex so they focus on the concept of bio-individuality: where every individual has a specific genetic, ancestral and geographic makeup that determines their own unique nutritional needs.
 Many nutrition programs fail because they take a “one size fits all” approach that ignores bio-individuality.

 FNTP’s usually work in private practice.
 In my practice, I perform a comprehensive assessment, which includes an Initial Interview, Nutritional Assessment Questionnaire (300+ detailed symptom questions), a Food Journal and a Functional Clinical Assessment (FCA).
 The FCA consists of lingual-neuro, muscle, reflex, and energetic testing in order to further assess your biochemical needs and make appropriate, personalized diet and lifestyle recommendations.

 This can be anyone that studies and/or claims to be an expert in the field of nutrition.
 It is not as regulated and tends to have a broader, more general meaning.